sschwarzer/ftputil/doc/ftputil.md

-*If* you have directory or file names with non-ASCII characters, you need to be aware of the encoding the [session factory](#session factory) (e. g. `ftplib.FTP`) uses.
+*If* you have directory or file names with non-ASCII characters, you need to be aware of the encoding the [session factory](#session factory) (e.g. `ftplib.FTP`) uses.
 This needs to be the same encoding that the FTP server uses for the paths.

 The following diagram shows string conversions on the way from your code